 OK let’s be clear, we’re not talking about bingeing or ruining your diet or weight-loss regime!
 But a small amount of dark chocolate has been proven to have many health benefits.
 It acts by releasing dopamine which is a known to stimulate motivation and act as a mild anti-depressant.

 4/ Write a contract with yourself.

-Decide on your goals (this works especially well for short-term goals), draft a contract spelling out your responsibilities regarding fulfilling these goals and decide on a date where you would hope to have accomplished them.
+Decide on your goals (this works especially well for short-term goals), draft a contract spelling out your responsibilities regarding fulfilling your objectives and decide on a date where you would hope to have accomplished them.
 Denote a sum of money that you will forfeit if you fail to keep your side of the contract.
 You will donate this amount to charity at the specified date if you haven’t achieved your goals.
 Print out the contract and pin it the wall or the fridge to remind you of your intentions and contractual duties.
-It will be a powerful reminder and motivator to dedicate yourself to your goals each and every day.
+It will be a powerful reminder and motivator to dedicate yourself to your targets each and every day.

 5/ Find some greenery.